The Church is too involved in politics?

-While there are many influential Mormon Democrats, LDS political diversity is even more apparent abroad, where members of the Church espouse many different political philosophies.
-Before moving to the United States, for example, my wife, a Brazilian Mormon, belonged to the Brazilian Workers’ Party, a democratic socialist party that opposed Soviet socialism during the cold war.
+While there are many influential Democrat church members, our political diversity is even more apparent abroad, where members of the Church espouse many different political philosophies.
+Before moving to the United States, for example, my wife, a Brazilian member of the Church, belonged to the Brazilian Workers’ Party, a democratic socialist party that opposed Soviet socialism during the cold war.

 It is true, however, that in the United States many church members are Republicans.
 This political affiliation is a personal choice and is not dictated by the Church.
 The history behind U.S. church political demographics is fascinating.

 The LDS Church stays out of party politics.

 - During most of the 19th century, Utah was polarized along local rather than national party lines.
 Two local parties dominated the political scene: the “Mormon People’s Party” and the “Gentile Liberal Party.”
 When members did think in terms of national politics, they were almost universally Democrat, as the Republicans opposed Utah statehood.
 Brigham Young was a life-long Democrat.